- Tweets by @East_Waste

 If you are not currently a member council and are interested in our resources, please contact email@example.com

 The central feature of the whichbin.com.au website is the comprehensive A-Z directory listing over 400 common household items.
 The A-Z guide lists items in alphabetical order and also has a search function allowing users to easily find information on what items go in ‘which bin’ by the colour of the corresponding bin lid.
 A number of alternative options are listed for various items where there is more than one way to recycle or dispose of the item.
 Additional information is provided on the Recycling Tips page.

 New fleet vehicle signage with the message ‘Why waste it?
 Let’s sort it.’ aims to encourage the community to question their ‘waste’ and explore ‘sorting it’ through illustrated alternatives of avoid, reduce, re-use, recycle and compost.

-New truck signage has also been developed to promote the ‘at call’ hard waste booking service that has now been adopted by Adelaide Hills Council, City of Mitcham, Campbelltown City Council, City of Burnside and Town of Walkerville.
+New truck signage has also been developed to promote the ‘at call’ hard waste booking service that has now been adopted by all member councils.

-An Adshel campaign with a ‘Thank you for Recycling it’ message will be posted up in twenty prominent bus shelter sites from March 6-19.
-The recycling focused message will also be promoted through street banners, corflute signs, posters, newsletter articles, community information displays and online media.
-Following this, a composting/green organics campaign message with ‘Thank you for Composting it’ will be posted in bus shelters from 12-25 June and will also be supported by other promotional media.
+An Adshel campaign with a ‘Thank you for Recycling it’ message was posted up in twenty prominent bus shelter sites from March 6-19.
+The recycling focused message was also promoted through street banners, corflute signs, posters, newsletter articles, community information displays and online media.
+Following this, a composting/green organics campaign message with ‘Thank you for Composting it’ was posted in bus shelters from 12 June – 9 July and was also be supported by other promotional media.